WHAT WE DO

 - bill gates (ted talk NEW YORK, 2013)

 We have 5 core community programmes each facilitated by one of our local community mentors.
+We have added a 6th programme that is called Social Enteprise.

 Our chess programme, "Moving with Purpose" was designed by our Sihamba Sonke team.
 The programme is designed as a restoration roadmap for individuals to practically know the next step to transform their community.
 We use chess as a vehicle to make life values tangible and at the same time cultivate the development of young minds to enable them to drive a restoration movement of change.